 There are a few features that get it to this point.

 First, it has multiple click stops.
-Click stops are a feature in zoom eyepieces and other devices with variable lenses that put limits in-between the zoom ranges to make it easier to figure out where you are without taking your eyes away from the lens.
+Click stops are a feature in zoom eyepieces and other devices with variable lenses that put limits in between the zoom ranges to make it easier to figure out where you are without taking your eyes away from the lens.
 It’s a great quality-of-life type of feature that even though it’s not necessary, it’s really nice to have.
 The Hyperion Mark IV has click stops at 8, 12, 16, 20, and 24mm.

 Just like the Orion Pro Lanthanum, the Hyperion also comes with a parfocal design that keeps the focus even while you are changing magnifications.

-Another of the premium features in the Hyperion Mark IV is its high field of view.
+Another of the premium features of the Hyperion Mark IV is its high field of view.
 As it’s been mentioned in the reviews for the other zooms, one of the most difficult things to do in the manufacturing process of these devices is keeping the same field of view as fixed eyepieces.
 Most zooms have a field of view between 40 and 60 degrees.
 The Baader Hyperion comes with a 50 to 68 degrees field view.

-Finally, on the inside it has 7 different elements.
+Finally, on the inside, it has 7 different elements.
 That’s crazy!.
-Even the most complex, high quality eyepieces are designed with 3 or 4 elements.
+Even the most complex, high-quality eyepieces are designed with 3 or 4 elements.